Teaching in the AI Era

 FAQs about Generative AI Tools in the Classroom

-Crafting Course Policies on the Use of Generative AI Tools
+Setting Course Policies on the Use of Generative AI Tools

 For syllabus statement templates and tips on setting your course approach to AI use, see our resource on Course Policies on Generative AI Use